RSS : Java Glossary

 Technorati logo Technorati

-FeedBurner logo FeedBurner
+FeedBurner logo Google FeedBurner

 Books

-Covers RSS-2 and Atom to create website update feeds, and website update consolidating feeds, especially for news websites.
+Covers RSS-2 and Atom to create website update feeds and website update consolidating feeds, especially for news websites.

-UK flag abe books.co.uk abe books.ca Canadian flag
+Australian flag abe books anz abe books.ca Canadian flag

-German flag abe books.de chapters.indigo.ca .
-Canadian flag
+German flag abe books.de amazon.ca Canadian flag

-German flag amazon.de. abe books.com American flag
+Spanish flag iberlibro.com abe books.com American flag

-French flag abe books.fr amazon.com.
-American flag
+French flag abe books.fr amazon.com American flag

-French flag amazon.fr. barnes and noble.com American flag
+French flag amazon.fr Barnes & Noble American flag

-Italian flag abe books.it powells.com American flag
+Italian flag abe books.it Nook at Barnes & Noble American flag

 Altova XMLSpy: XML editor